psi4/psi4numpy/Moller-Plesset/README.md

  - `MPn.py`: An example on how to automate the contraction of higher order MP theory.
  - `MP2_Gradient.py`: Calculation of a nuclear gradient at the MP2 level of theory.
  - `MP2_Hessian.py`: Calculation of a nuclear hessian at the MP2 level of theory.
+ - `LT-MP2.py`: Laplaced-transformed MP2 for a restricted reference.

 ### References
  1) The original paper that started it all: "Note on an Approximation Treatment for Many-Electron Systems"